brookluers/brookluers.github.io/teaching/stats306f17/lab11/index.md

     ## [1] "7:00 PM - 8:00 PM"   "10:00 AM - 11:00 AM" "3:00 PM - 4:00 PM"
     ## [4] "8:00 PM - 9:00 PM"   "4:00 PM - 5:00 PM"   "4:00 AM - 5:00 AM"

+In [Lab 4](http://www.brookluers.com/teaching/stats306f17/lab4/#exercise-2){:target="_blank"} we wrote a lengthy command to convert the variable `Time.of.Day` to a numeric hour in 24-hour format.

-In this exercise we will extract the numeric hour from `Time.of.Day` and convert it to 24-hour time.
+In this exercise we will use regular expressions to extract the numeric hour from `Time.of.Day` and convert it to 24-hour time.

 1. Write a function called `time24` that takes two arguments: `h12`, a vector of integers, and `pm` a logical vector.
 The function should convert the integers in `h12` from 12-hour time to 24-hour time.
-The vector `pm` indicates whether the corresponding element of `h12` is an hour that occurrs before 12 noon.
+The vector `pm` indicates whether the corresponding element of `h12` is an hour that occurrs after 12 noon.

     Here is an example of the expected output: